pj398/personal-website/content/research/index.md

 ---
 ### Current projects

 I recently completed my PhD at the University of Manchester.
 The thesis is titled "A social network analysis approach to examining gendered character positions in popular film narratives".
-For more info and to take a look at the data and notebooks, check out the [project repository](https://github.com/pj398/between-the-lines).
+For more info and to take a look at the notebooks, check out the [project repository](https://github.com/pj398/between-the-lines).
+The data can be found in the [movienetData](https://github.com/pj398/movienetData) package.

+I am currently working on the [EmpoderaData](https://datapopalliance.org/empoderadata-project/) project which is exploring data fellowships as a platform for building data literacy skills in Latin America in the context of sustainable development.

 ### Publications

+Jones, Pete, Johan Koskinen and Eithne Quinn.
+"Measuring centrality in film narratives using dynamic character interaction networks." *Social Networks*, forthcoming.

 Jones, Pete.
 2018.
 "Diana in the World of Men: a character network approach to analysing gendered vocal representation in *Wonder Woman*." *Feminist Media Studies*, DOI: [10.1080/14680777.2018.1510846](https://doi.org/10.1080/14680777.2018.1510846).